Mailu/Mailu/docs/reverse.rst

   [acme]
     [[acme.domains]]
       main = "your.doma.in" # this is the same as $TRAEFIK_DOMAIN!
-      sans = ["mail.your.doma.in", "webmail.your.doma.in", "smtp.your.doma.in"]
+      sans = ["mail.your.doma.in", "webmail-rainloop.your.doma.in", "webmail-roundcube.your.doma.in", "smtp.your.doma.in"]

 to your ``traefik.toml``.
 You might need to clear your ``acme.json``, if a certificate for one of these domains already exists.